moderndatacompany/dataos.info/docs/resources/stacks/scanner/data_quality_scan.md

-# Data Quality Checks Scanner
+# Scanner for Data Quality Checks

 Assertions are business-specific validation rules applied to test and evaluate the quality of specific datasets if they are appropriate for the intended purpose.
 DataOS allows you to define your own assertions with a combination of tests to check the rules.
 Flare workflows are run for data quality checks on the entire dataset or sample /filtered data.
 This analysis is stored in Icebase.